ashea29/prospectTRACKER_public/README.md

 # prospectTRACKER_public
+### A job search tracker web app.
-Refactor in progress of https://github.com/ashea29/job-tracker.
-Built with React (via Webpack and Babel, no CRA), Redux, Typescript, authentication, and a Firebase backend.
+Refactor-in-progress of https://github.com/ashea29/job-tracker.
+Built with React (via Webpack and Babel, no CRA), Redux, TypeScript, authentication, the Google Maps API and a Firebase backend.